Maximal $L_1$-regularity for the linearized compressible Navier-Stokes equations: Acknowledgments

 \section{Acknowledgments}

 First and foremost, I would like to express my sincere gratitude to my research supervisor, Professor Yoshihiro Shibata.
 He has given me kindly guidance and valuable advice all along.
 I would also like to thank Dr. Keiichi Watanabe and Dr. Kenta Oishi, who guided me with solving difficult estimates and writing this paper.
-Finally, I would like to extend my thanks to JST SPRING project for the finicial support.

 \begin{bibdiv} \begin{biblist} \bib{AFbook}{book}{ author={Adams, R. A.}, author={Fournier, J. J. F.}, title={Sobolev spaces}, series={Pure and Applied Mathematics (Amsterdam)}, volume={140}, edition={2}, publisher={Elsevier/Academic Press, Amsterdam}, date={2003}, }